vesavvo/Python_Ohjelmistoteema/English/Exercises.md

 1. Write a program that asks the user to enter the ICAO code of an airport.
 The program fetches and prints out the corresponding airport name and location (town) from the airport database used on this course.
+The ICAO codes are stored in the ident column of the airport table.

 2. Write a program that asks the user to enter the area code (for example `FI`) and prints out the airports located in that country ordered by airport type.
 For example, Finland has 65 small airports, 15 helicopter airports and so on.